-In 2019-20, the Pantone Postcard Project postcards and archive will become a part of the collections of the Library of Congress in Washington DC!
+In late March 2019, the Pantone Postcard Project postcards and archive went off to become a part of the collections of the Library of Congress in Washington DC!
 All makers will be listed in the catalog entry.

-The postcards in the order of the box (click on the image to enlarge it, scroll way down to see the fronts and backs of all the postcards in the order in which they were received through the mail):
+The postcards in the order of the box, scroll way down to see the fronts and backs of all the postcards in the order in which they were received through the mail):

 Pantone® Postcard Project